soumyladha/soumyladha/README.md

 - 👋 Hi, I’m @soumyladha
 - 👀 I’m interested in everything related to computer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working us based investment bank
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data science, machine learning and software engineering
-- 📫 How to reach me ...
+- 📫 Reach me on my mail - soumyladdha@gmail.com

 <!---
 soumyladha/soumyladha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.